StefanoFioravanzo/evolving-wikipedia-graph/README.md

 Environment configuration can be set in `src/main/resources/application.conf` by setting the `env` parameter either to `local` or `dist` (to be used with the docker environment running).

+In the local configuration you can set whether to run a local Spark instance of to use the sequential approach with the flag `sequential`.

 To deploy the application to a spark cluster, we need to crate a fat jar with all the needed dependencies packaged inside the jar file.
 To do this we rely on an sbt plugin `sbt-assembly`, which is added to the `project/plugins.sbt` file.
 To create the fat jar run:

 ```